 WordPress is used by over 32 percent of all websites.
-This makes our favorite CMS naturally a popular target for attackers.
+This naturally makes our favorite CMS a popular target for attackers.
 But that's no reason to worry!
 Because protecting your website from hackers and malware is not that difficult.
-To take away your fear of the topic WordPress -security, our managing director shows you Johannes the most important protective measures and takes a closer look at the advantages and disadvantages of three popular securityPlugins .
+To take away your fear of WordPress security, our CEO Johannes shows you the most important protective measures and takes a closer look at the advantages and disadvantages of three popular security plugins.

-Serious security vulnerability in GDPR -Plugin
+Serious security vulnerability in GDPR - plugin

 As of December 2018, no more security updates will be released for PHP versions 5.6 and 7.0.
 We therefore recommend updating to version 7.1 before the end of the year.
-You can find more info on this in our help center.
+You can find more info about this in our help center.